CrispyCB/docs-repository/Installing an IRC client on Ubuntu 16.04 (working).md

 Now that everything is installed and upgraded, it's time to compile HexChat from source.

-First, change directories into your hexchat directory using the 'cd' command like so:
+First, change directories into your hexchat directory using the 'cd' command:

     cd hexchat